jaywmz/CSC3104-Cloud-and-Distributed-Computing-GYM/README.md

 Start the server:
 - node server.js
 - This will start the booking microservice on http://localhost:5002 and communicate with the user-service via gRPC.

+# 4. Run the Occupancy Service:
+Navigate to the occupancy-service folder:
+- cd server/occupancy-service

+Start the server:
+- node server.js
+- This will start the occupancy microservice on http://localhost:5003 and communicate with the user-service via gRPC and connect to the mqtt broker.
+- Open another command prompt at the occupancy microservice folder, and run node mqttDummyPublish.js to simulate as IoT devices publishing data to the database.

 # 4. Run the Frontend (Gym Booking):
 Navigate to the gym-booking folder: